Golden Silkworms in Pandora's Box

 However in the decades to come it’s the exact same puzzle that would be faced on densely packed poultry farms where influenza transmission is also inescapable, and its answer will unlock the origins of both the 1918 Spanish Flu as well as the COVID-19 Pandemic with a combination that involves the inevitable consequences of a world that grows continually more densely packed with humanity, and the never-ending push to develop new and improved experimental vaccines for profit and plunder.

-Unsurprisingly, microbiology first took the world by storm in 1880 when Louis Pasteur demonstrated that it was microbes – invisible to the naked eye – which were responsible for not only for the sickness and disease which haunted the poor and unfortunate, something no one really worried about too much, but which were also responsible for the destruction of silk and wine farms.
+Microbiology first took the world by storm in 1880 when Louis Pasteur demonstrated that it was microbes – invisible to the naked eye – which were responsible not only for the sickness and disease which haunted the poor and unfortunate, something no one really worried about too much, but also for the destruction of silk and wine farms.

 Although it became a bit of a long road, Pasteur had stumbled across the theory of attenuation after he used some of the chicken cholera that he’d been using to basically just Mengele chickens to death with, which had been laying out exposed to the elements, to dose some chickens with, and then went on summer vacation.
-Returning to his lab these chickens exposed to the weakened virus were the only leftover poultry in the lab, so by default he chose them for the first round of testing his full-strength strain of cholera against, and noticed that not only did they survive – they hardly even got sick.
+Returning to his lab, the chickens exposed to the weakened virus were the only leftover poultry, so by default he chose them for the first round of testing his full-strength strain of cholera against, and noticed that not only did they survive – they hardly even got sick.

 Realizing that leaving the cholera out in the elements had effectively weakened it and allowed the chickens to develop resistance to it without killing them, Pasteur coined the term “attenuation” to describe a lesser version of the process that took his name, of totally sterilizing something – Pasteurization.
-So it was attenuation, originally of the cholera bacteria, that allowed for bespoke vaccines to first be designed first against bacteria and then against viruses, since prior to this variolation had only offered protection against any one specific virus and only if a safe close cousin was hosted by livestock.
-The scientific world took a fair amount of convincing, but Pasteur eventually demonstrated the efficacy of his chicken cholera vaccine, and would eventually devise an ingenious vaccine against rabies that could even be used post-exposure.
+So it was attenuation, originally of the cholera bacteria, that allowed for bespoke live-attenuated vaccines (LAVs) to first be designed first against bacteria and then against viruses.
+Prior to this, variolation could only offer protection against a virus if a safe close cousin was hosted by livestock like with cowpox and smallpox, but mastering attenuating LAVs opened the door to creating extremely effective vaccines for every single virus out there.
+And so the scientific world took a fair amount of convincing, but Pasteur eventually demonstrated the efficacy of his chicken cholera vaccine, and would eventually devise an ingenious LAV against rabies that could even be used post-exposure.

 However there’s a chance that if we stare hard enough into this historical miasma, we’ll be able to hear our future squeaking back at us.